Douma, Lebanon: Name

 Douma is also named Dūma al-Hadīd (literally "Douma of iron" or "Iron Douma") due to the abundance of iron found in its soil and the superior craftsmanship of its blacksmiths.
 The arming industry established under Ibrahim Pasha's rule encouraged many people from Choueir to come and settle in Douma since opportunities of work were plentiful at the time.

+Demographics

+In 2014 Christians made up 99.10% of registered voters in Douma.
+48.95% of the voters were Greek Orthodox, 33.20% were Roman Catholics and 15.57% were Maronite Catholics.

 Climate

 Douma has a Mediterranean climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is Csa.
 The average annual temperature in Douma is 15.2 °C. About 1210 mm of precipitation falls annually.